 - in mixer place flours, xanthan gum, and salt.
 Mix to combine.

-- in a small bowl, dissolve sugar and then add and dissolve yeast–wait a few minutes for the yeast to foam (this means that it’s working and starts the rising process)
+- in a small bowl, add the water and then dissolve sugar and then add and dissolve yeast–wait a few minutes for the yeast to foam (this means that it’s working and starts the rising process)

 -add olive oil, cider vinegar, and egg whites to the dry ingredients.
 Add yeast mixture to dry ingredients